Erdut killings: War crime charges

 The ICTY charged Milošević with the extermination of non-Serb civilians in Erdut, the forcible transfer of at least 2,500 inhabitants of the village and destruction of their property.
 Milošević's trial commenced on 12 February 2002, but he died in March 2006 before a verdict could be reached.
 The SDG, which became the most powerful paramilitary formation in eastern Slavonia, and Ražnatović gained notoriety for war crimes and ethnic cleansing.
 The SDG systematically plundered villages in the region, turning the area into a source of oak lumber, crude oil and wine for Ražnatović to sell in Serbia, and in Erdut itself.
 Ražnatović was never charged for any war crimes committed by the SDG in Erdut.
 The ICTY only charged him with several war crimes committed in or near Sanski Most.
 He was assassinated in Belgrade on 15 January 2000 before he could stand trial.

 The ICTY charged Jovica Stanišić, deputy head of Serbia's State Security Service in 1991, and Franko Simatović, head of the Special Operations Unit of the State Security Service and subordinate to Stanišić, in connection with the war crimes committed in Erdut and elsewhere.
 The indictment specifically charged them with facilitating communication between Milošević and various Serb forces in Croatia, as well as providing training, logistics and funding to those forces as part of a joint criminal enterprise, planning of war crimes and practical assistance to the physical perpetrators of various war crimes.
 According to an ICTY witness, Stanišić and Simatović provided assistance to the SDG throughout the war.
 The ICTY trial chamber acquitted both of them on 30 May 2013.
-The acquittals were overturned on 15 December 2015 and a new trial is set to resume.
+The acquittals were overturned on 15 December 2015 and a new trial resumed.
+In 2023, the follow-up International Residual Mechanism for Criminal Tribunals sentenced Stanišić and Simatović for aiding and abetting murder and persecution (the case of Marija Senaši) as a crime against humanity in Daljska Planina in June 1992, as well as other crimes in Bosnia and Herzegovina, included them in a joint criminal enterprise, and sentenced them to 15 years each.

 The ICTY also indicted Goran Hadžić, a Croatian Serb political leader at the time and the head of the SAO SBWS government, before the SAO SBWS merged into the Republic of Serbian Krajina.
 The charges include war crimes of persecutions, extermination, murder, imprisonment, torture, inhumane acts and cruel treatment, deportation, forcible transfer of population, wanton destruction and plunder of property in Erdut and elsewhere.
 He died of brain cancer in July 2016, aged 57, and judgement was never passed.
 On 31 July 2012, Croatian authorities indicted Božo Bolić, the commander of the police station in Erdut in late 1991 and 1992, and charged him with unlawful arrests and abuse of civilian population, who were later turned over to the SDG.
 As of 2014, Bolić remains at large.